A non-league to Premier League XI: Hart, Smalling, Vardy, Wright…

 Having completed his A-levels while playing for Maidstone, the centre-back suddenly found himself joining Fulham for an initial £10,000 fee.

 Only two Premier League starts later and a deal had been agreed for Smalling to join Manchester United.

 This football thing sounds well easy.

-Unlike Smalling, Williams is a prime example of a player who worked his way up the leagues, despite now being considered a stalwart of England’s top flight.
+Unlike Smalling, Williams is a prime example of a player who worked his way up the leagues.

 Williams’ jobs included working as a petrol station attendant and a waiter at a Beefeater restaurant while he played for Hednesford Town, before entering the Football League with Stockport County.

-Now at Everton and the captain of Wales, he probably won’t be waiting tables again for a while.
+Having played for Swansea City and Everton in his Premier League career, he probably won’t be waiting tables again for a while.

 Switching Finnan from right-back to left-back for the purpose of this side is quite apt given the Irishman made his name as one of the most dependable players in the country.

 Ten years before joining Liverpool, where he would go on to win the Champions League, Finnan was playing for Welling United after being released by Wimbledon.